Prestige Pricing Strategy: How Industry Giants Achieve Profit Increases of Millions per Year 🏭

 Prestige Pricing Strategy – Why?

 Billion-dollar brands tended to integrate a pricing team or department into their businesses way back in the early 90’s.
-They were at the top of economic profit curve back then.
+They were at the top of the economic profit curve back then.
 But they continue to sit at the top of the economic profit curve in their respective industries now using a range of different types of pricing strategies.

 The top 1 percent of billion-dollar+ brands have up to 50 percent of every dollar of new capital available and have done so for roughly 20+ years now.
 They don’t just implement a cost pricing strategy to stay ahead of the competition.
 They have a pricing strategy business plan.